Creating Outdoor Mood Lighting for Salt Lake City Evenings

 Security and Mood: They're Not Mutually Exclusive

 A common concern is that dimmed mood lighting compromises security.
-Actually, the opposite is true.
+I look at it the other way.
 A home with lights on looks occupied.
 A dark home looks empty.
 Even soft roofline lighting signals that someone's home and paying attention.

 TruLight SLC takes this further with motion sensor integration.
 You can run your roofline at a soft 25% mood setting all evening, and if someone approaches the front walkway or driveway, the zone brightens to full intensity automatically.
 Once the motion stops, it fades back down.

 It's subtle enough that it doesn't feel like a commercial security system.
 No harsh floodlight snapping on.
-Just a gentle brightening that acknowledges the presence and then returns to the mood setting.
+It brightens, then settles back down.
 Guests barely notice it.
 It just feels like the house is responsive.

 For homeowners along the Wasatch Front who want their home to feel warm and welcoming at night without sacrificing awareness, this combination of mood lighting and motion response is one of the most practical features of the system.